SelfCF: A Simple Framework for Self-supervised Collaborative Filtering: Introduction

-Nevertheless, the negative sampling techniques suffer from the following limitations.
+Nevertheless, the negative sampling techniques suffer from a few limitations.
 Firstly, they introduce additional computation and memory costs.
-In existing CF-based methods, the negative sampling algorithm should be carefully designed in order to not select the observed positive user-item pairs.
-Specifically, to sample one negative user-item pair for a specific user, the algorithm is required to check its conflicts with all the observed positive items interacted by this user.
+In existing CF-based methods, the negative sampling algorithm need be carefully designed in order to not select the observed positive user-item pairs.
+Specifically, to sample one negative user-item pair for a specific user, the algorithm checks its conflicts with all the observed positive items interacted with this user.
 As a result, much computation is needed for users who have a large number of interactions.
-Secondly, even if non-conflicted negative samples are selected for a user, the samples may fall into the future positive items of the user.
-The reason is that the unobserved user-item pairs can be either true negative instances (\textit{i.e.,} the user is not interested in interacting with these items) or missing values (\textit{e.g.,} positive pairs in the test set)~\cite{rendle2009bpr, lee2021bootstrapping}.
-Although another line of work~\cite{chen2020efficient, chen2020efficienth, chen2020jointly} have get rid of negative sampling and take the full unobserved interactions as negative samples, they may still treat a future positive sample as negative.
+Secondly, even if non-conflicted negative samples are selected for a user, the samples may fall into future positive items of the user.
+The reason is that the unobserved user-item pairs can be either true negative instances (\textit{i.e.,} the user is not interested in these items) or missing values (\textit{e.g.,} interaction pairs not observed in the training set but the test set)~\cite{rendle2009bpr, lee2021bootstrapping}.
+We denote the sampled pairs that fall in the test set as false negative samples~\cite{chenrevisiting2022}.
+Although another line of work~\cite{chen2020efficient, chen2020efficienth, chen2020jointly} has get rid of negative sampling and takes the full unobserved interactions as negative samples, they may still treat a future positive sample as negative.